SC-SGS/microtrafficsim/CONTRIBUTING.md

 The following conventions and suggestions should be followed.
 They help a lot keeping overview and the code clear.
+These conventions just extend common Java style, meaning for instance that `camelCase` is used though it is not mentioned below.

 ### File Style